This April, discover alternatives to popular hiking trails. Use code ALTERNATIVE15 for 15% off selected guidebooks.

 Winter

-Winter can be a fantastic time for walking in the Hebrides, but this depends to some extent on the type of walking you aim to do and also how experienced you are.
-You must go properly equipped for the conditions.
+Winter can be a fantastic time for walking in the Hebrides, but this depends to some extent on the walking you aim to do and also how experienced you are.
+You must be properly equipped for the conditions.
 Short winter days are an important factor to consider and ferry cancellations are also common in the winter months.

-Deer ticks are an ever present issue year round, but during the Winter months are less of a problem than Summer.
+Deer ticks are an ever-present issue year-round, but during the winter months, they are less of a problem than in summer.

 You’re much more likely to have the place to yourself in winter.